Join the excitement of an American Christmas Classic

 After several years, the festival presented both a daytime and a night parade of lights.
 After fifteen years, the festival organization opted to put all efforts into the popular Parade of Lights which featured the agricultural community and was highlighted with parade entries from Michigan, Ohio, Indiana, Missouri, Wisconsin, and Canada illuminated with thousands of Christmas lights.

-The Parade of Lights is a two-and-a-half-hour extravaganza that features over 135 parade units sparkling with thousands of lights including, fire trucks, floats, parade balloons, cartoon characters, bands, and marching groups that join farm implements in lighted displays that entertain an estimated 48,000 yearly parade visitors and telecast on cable television and world wide web by MPACT.
+The Parade of Lights is a one-and-a-half-hour extravaganza that features over 135 parade units sparkling with thousands of lights including, fire trucks, floats, parade balloons, cartoon characters, bands, and marching groups that join farm implements in lighted displays that entertain an estimated 48,000 yearly parade visitors and telecast on cable television and world wide web by MPACT.

-Presenting the finest entertainment in a wholesome family tradition, the Christmas in Ida Concert Series has presented sensational headliner productions such as country music legends Diamond Rio, Tracy Byrd, Collin Raye, LITTLE TEXAS, Restless Heart, Blackhawk, Keith Anderson, Andy Ross, Josh Gracin, Kelsie May, Kari Lynch, Faren Rachel, and Shelagh Brown and pop music concerts that featuring the Radio Disney National Tour – Jingle Jam, 2009 Radio Disney Next Big Thing-Jasmine, artists Keke Palmer, Drew Seeley, Everlife, Jump 5, Joey Page, Savvy and Mandy, A Cursive Memory, SAVVY-The Wannabes, Taylor Taylor, New Hollow, and Macy Kate.
+Presenting the finest entertainment in a wholesome family tradition, the Christmas in Ida Concert Series has presented sensational headliner productions such as country music legends Diamond Rio, Tracy Byrd, Collin Raye, LITTLE TEXAS, Restless Heart, Blackhawk, Keith Anderson, Andy Ross, Josh Gracin, Kelsie May, Kari Lynch, Faren Rachel, and Shelagh Brown and pop music concerts featuring the Radio Disney National Tour – Jingle Jam, 2009 Radio Disney Next Big Thing-Jasmine, artists Keke Palmer, Drew Seeley, Everlife, Jump 5, Joey Page, Savvy and Mandy, A Cursive Memory, SAVVY-The Wannabes, Taylor Taylor, New Hollow, and Macy Kate.
 Performed on a professional stage in the heated outdoor Christmas in Ida Theater Center.